Dressing for the UK Workplace in 2025

 - A structured leather or faux-leather bag

-Browse Fashionfitz's blouses and shirts for quality workwear tops, and explore the women's tops collection for smart-casual styles.
-Free UK delivery on qualifying orders.
+Browse Fashionfitz's blouses and shirts for quality workwear tops and the women's tops collection for smart-casual office styles.

 Common Workwear Mistakes to Avoid

 Clothes that are too tight or too loose both look unprofessional — fit is the most important factor in workwear.
-Avoid overly casual fabrics (jersey, thin cotton) in formal environments.
-Scuffed or worn shoes undermine an otherwise polished outfit, so keep work shoes in good condition.
-Very casual accessories — sports watches, very large bags, bucket hats — can undercut the effect of an otherwise professional outfit.
-And, regardless of the dress code, avoid very revealing styles in a workplace setting.
+Avoid overly casual fabrics in formal environments.
+Scuffed or worn shoes undermine an otherwise polished outfit.
+Very casual accessories — sports watches, very large slouchy bags — can undercut the effect of an otherwise professional outfit.